 Philippine economy grows 4% in Q3, slowest since Q1 2021

-The Philippine economy grew by 4% in the third quarter of 2025, a slowdown from the 5.5% growth in the second quarter and below the government's target of 5.5-6.5%.
+The Philippine economy grew by 4% in the third quarter of 2025, its slowest pace since the first quarter of 2021, down from 5.5% in the previous quarter and 5.2% in the same quarter last year.

-This deceleration is attributed to reduced public spending, which plunged by -26.2% amid an ongoing flood control scandal and stricter validation measures for public works.
+This deceleration is attributed to reduced public spending, which contracted significantly amid an ongoing flood control scandal that also dampened investor and consumer confidence.

 🤖